HimanshubhusanRath/microservices_architecture/micro-oauth-security-patterns/readme.md

 ## Note
 - In the CLIENT-APP, only one client 'login_client' is used for AUTHENTICATION with scope as openid.
   Other clients are used for AUTHORIZATION with different scopes e.g. authority-a / authority-b etc.

-- If we don't use 'login_client', then also login will happen (default log-in).

   AUTHENTICATION is not specific to an individual client rather it is specific to the CLIENT-APP (containing all clients).
   So, LOG IN happens only once (by 'login_client') per the CLIENT-APP (once done, it is applicable for all clients)